|Elliott Sound Products||ESP Philosophy|

 My goal has always been to design circuits that are simple enough for DIY people to build without excessive stress.
 A power amplifier (for example) that uses 20 or more small-signal transistors and innumerable nested high-frequency stability networks will only ever function as designed if the exact originally specified parts are used.
 This makes it difficult for constructors, because the circuit is so complex that when something goes wrong, there's little chance that the builder can troubleshoot it to get it working as intended.
 This just causes immense frustration, and large numbers of wasted parts - especially if a minor fault causes it to 'blow up'.

 A good design is one that is easy to build, reliable, and provides a level of performance that is audibly indistinguishable from another piece of (equivalent) equipment designed for the same purpose.
 Some will be simpler than designs published on the ESP site, others more complex.
 Mostly, the designs I show are "as simple as possible, but no simpler".
-This quote is attributed to Einstein, but in fact he actually (and apparently) said ...
+This quote is attributed to Einstein, but in fact he actually (or apparently) said ...

 "It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience."
 Ref.
 1